Time's Running Out

 For generations, Chicago has been known as a musical hub.
 With such a rich history surrounding Mercy Home, it’s no surprise that we utilize music therapy to help our kids experience the power of music.

-Mercy Home partners with Institute for Therapy through the Arts, a division of Music Institute of Chicago.
-Through collaborating with ITA, Mercy Home provides our young people with therapeutic tools that they might not previously had access to.
-Music therapists can utilize music therapy to address many different issues ranging from emotional affectation to trauma.
+Through collaborating with Institute for Therapy through the Arts (ITA), Mercy Home provides our young people with therapeutic tools that they might not previously had access to.
+Music therapists can incorporate music therapy to address many different issues ranging from emotional affectation to trauma.

 An important aspect of music therapy is that children can use music they enjoy as a vehicle for treatment.